Set up federated search

 lumi

-. - You create a federated index called
+. - Create a federated index called

 lumi_main